sivameetsu/linux-learns/httpsAndHttpDomain.md

 ```

-13. To run inside the terminapi
+13. To run inside the terminal

 ```bash
 curl api.fourtimes.ml